 The most surprising change in my teeth, however, was that they are no longer sensitive to cold!
 For as long as I can remember, biting into anything cold (or even thinking of it!) made me shudder and hurt my front teeth.
 After switching toothpaste, I noticed that I could eat cold foods without my teeth hurting at all.
 I have never been able to do that before!

-This toothpaste recipe is kid-approved, and since it has no fluoride, its safe on babies, toddlers, and those with thyroid problems.
+This toothpaste recipe is kid-approved, and since it has no fluoride, it is safe on babies, toddlers, and those with thyroid problems.

 Remineralizing Toothpaste Recipe

-- 5 parts calcium carbonate (you can use cleaned powdered egg shells!)
+- 5 parts calcium carbonate powder (you can use cleaned powdered egg shells!)

 - 1 part diatomaceous earth (optional, contains trace minerals and silica.
 UPDATE: A reader noted that DE can be abrasive and is not needed with the baking soda, so if you don’t have DE… no worries!)

 - 3 parts xylitol powder (optional, helps with taste)